esterkimx/episode/README.md

 ## Usage (`ep help`)
 ```
 Usage: ep <command> [options]

   Quick start:
     ep ls                            Show episodes in the current directory with their numbers
     ep                               Same as `ep ls`
     ep 7                             Play episode #7
     ep next                          Play next episode (or first)
-    ep set viewer vlc -g             Use VLC as default video player (by default it's mpv)
+    ep set viewer mpv -g             Use mpv as default video player (by default it's xdg-open)

   Commands:
         ls                           List all episodes and their numbers